 CARE Plan/Agreement

 - Client Agreement section is blank.
 CalMHSA would prefer this section be removed from view, since we are not adding language to this section.
-IN PROCESS
+FIXED IN QA, will deploy to Prods 5/12/25

 When selecting a CARE Episode, multiple options are available when only 1 CARE Episode should have been created.
 Some seem to be blank spaces, some seem to be duplicates, and some are from since-deleted CARE Act Reporting Documents.FIXEDA validation is indicating that the CARE Episode is required, even though it’s completed.FIXED